-The offer is valid Sunday to Thursday (Friday and Saturday may be available with an extra charge).
-Look through the list of 42 participating Old English Inns and call quoting the offer.
+The offer's valid Sunday to Thursday (Friday and Saturday cost more).
+Look through the list of 40 participating Old English Inns and call quoting the offer.

-The Britannia Hotels £999 deal includes Buck's fizz, a three-course meal for 50 guests, evening buffet for 100 guests, room hire and a toastmaster.
+The Britannia Hotels £999 deal includes Buck's Fizz, a three-course meal for 50 guests, evening buffet for 100 guests and room hire.

 If you want an affordable, simple affair with some basic food and drink, it won't be easy to organise it for much less.
-If you're worried it's going to look 'cheap', here's a few MoneySavers' feedback:
+If you're worried it's going to look 'cheap', then take a look at some MoneySavers' feedback:

 We had our wedding in October at Holiday Inn with this special offer.
 It was amazing.
 The staff went all out and bent over backwards to give us our fairytale wedding!